Cape4labs/.github/profile/README.md

 # We are the team of 4 escapers

-# cape 4 labs
+# cape 4 labs 🦟 🦂 🐜 🕷

-## Web3 infrastructure builders, privacy-focused.
+## Web3 infra with privacy-first decisions.

 ---